paulpham157/vinagent/README.md

 # 1. Introduction

-`agentcore` is a lightweight and flexible library designed for building smart agent assistants across various industries.
-Whether you're creating an AI-powered customer service bot, a data analysis assistant, or a domain-specific automation agent, agentcore provides a simple yet powerful foundation.
+`vinagent` is a lightweight and flexible library designed for building smart agent assistants across various industries.
+Whether you're creating an AI-powered customer service bot, a data analysis assistant, or a domain-specific automation agent, vinagent provides a simple yet powerful foundation.

 With its modular tool system, you can easily extend your agent's capabilities by integrating a wide range of tools.
 Each tool is self-contained, well-documented, and can be registered dynamically—making it effortless to scale and adapt your agent to new tasks or environments.